-This is an attractive red colored Polyrhachis which is mostly active at night.
-The workers are about 4 mm in size, and the queen slightly larger at 6 mm.
-Colonies have a single queen and between 50 to 200 workers.
+The workers of this species are orange/red in colour and mostly active at night.
+The workers are 4 mm in size, and the queens are slightly larger at 6 mm.
+Colonies have a single queen and when mature will have between 400 – 500 workers.

-This species makes its nests on large shrubs/trees, between overlapping leaves, which are then bound together with plant debris.
-They will frequently maintain several interlinked sub nests spread out over the branches of the host tree.
+This species makes its nests on large shrubs/trees, between overlapping leaves, which are then bound together with a mixture of plant debris and silk from their larvae.

-They mainly eat the sweet secretions from sap sucking insects, but will also take any dead insects that they can find.
+They mainly eat the sweet secretions from sap-sucking insects, but will also take dead insects.

-New queens start colonies independently usually in a curled-up leaf, where they will construct a small ‘leaf chamber’ made from plant debris.
-During the foundation stage the queens will frequently leave the chamber at night to forage.
+They have nuptial flights during the rainy season and the new queens start colonies independently, usually in a curled-up leaf, where they will construct a small ‘leaf chamber’ made from plant debris.
+During the colony foundation stage, the queens will frequently leave the chamber at night to forage.

-An easy species to keep, that looks best displayed in a natural landscaped set up, with plenty of plants and branches for the workers to forage along.
+Summary: An easy species to keep, that looks best displayed in a naturally landscaped setup, with plenty of plants and branches for the workers to forage along.